-These findings may be altered by the recent studies of Miller and Ney14, Mellon15, and O'Hare16 into sentence-combining:
+These findings may be altered by the recent studies of Miller and Ney, Mellon, and O'Hare into sentence-combining:

-. . .
-Writing behavior appeared to be significantly altered in the direction of more mature syntactic structures.
+altered in the direction of more mature syntactic structures.
 This was so whether the samples were assessed by T-unit measures, frequency of use of specific structures taught, or traditional rating criteria including punctuation.
 17